adaptive-democracy/hopeful-path/book/adaptive-logistics.md

 Verifying *uniqueness* of identity is a more difficult problem.
 This is [an area of active research](https://www.radicalxchange.org/media/papers/verifying-identity-as-a-social-intersection.pdf), and will likely take a much more complicated mechanism to robustly enforce.
 The best we can do without such a mechanism is to make it merely more annoying and costly to acquire *and use* more than one identity.
 If voting clerks give each voter a [one-time code](https://en.wikipedia.org/wiki/Cryptographic_nonce) after checking their identification, the voter would have to come in on a separate occasion to actually use a non-unique identity.
 And if people can make accusations of duplicate identity to be resolved through a trial mechanism, then at least acquiring and using duplicate identities would carry some risk.
 These methods would likely be sufficient if most voting happens in person.

-## Persistent Democracy makes hurdles less serious.
+## Adaptive Democracy makes hurdles less serious.

-It's important to point out, any logistical hurdles someone might face while trying to vote are a much less serious problem in a Persistent Democracy.
+It's important to point out, any logistical hurdles someone might face while trying to vote are a much less serious problem in a Adaptive Democracy.
 Our existing elections present rigid date windows during which voters must clear any logistical hurdles or risk losing the chance to participate.

-But in a Persistent Democracy they can gradually clear these hurdles and thereafter fit voting trips into their schedule as their life unfolds.
+But in a Adaptive Democracy they can gradually clear these hurdles and thereafter fit voting trips into their schedule as their life unfolds.
 The elections they wish to participate in will still be there once they're able.

 ## Making voting offices cost-effective.